divekit/divekit-repo-editor/README.md

     - Rename the file .env.example to .env
     - Open .env and replace *YOUR_API_TOKEN* with the token you copied.

-5. Configure the application in the config *src/main/config/evaluationConfig.json*. see below for more details
+5. Configure the application via `src/main/config/`, see below for more details.

 6. To run the application navigate into the root folder of this tool and run ```npm start```.
 The evaluation overview will now be printed in the console.

 ## Configuration

-Add all files that should be created or updated in the corresponding directories:
+Place all files that should be created or updated in the corresponding directories:

 ```
 assets